Four Mile Hut walk

 - There is limited mobile reception in this area of the park.

-This moderate walk sets out from the Mt Selwyn Resort carpark, along the access trail behind the resort, winding through snowgum forest to Mt Selwyn Radio Tower.
+This moderate walk sets out from the Selwyn Snow Resort carpark, along the access trail behind the resort, winding through snowgum forest to Mt Selwyn Radio Tower.
 Further along, the trees open up into vast sub-alpine grasslands with views of Tabletop Mountain and Mt Jagungal.

 The open plains are awash with wildflowers in summer, including golden-stemmed billy buttons and orange everlasting daisies.
 Birds are active in autumn and spring - keep an eye out for wedge-tailed eagles, flame robins and brown falcons.This track is also a great option for horse riding and mountain biking adventures.